Cascade, Colorado: Heizer trail

 Heizer trail leads to local waterfalls in the Cascade Community Park.
 The trail starts on Anemone Hill Road in Cascade and rises up the side of Cascade Mountain to its summit.
 It is an old trail that offers views of Pikes Peak and the North Pole Amusement Park.
 It is about 6 miles round trip.

 Hikers can make their way to French Creek trail #703, by following pink-orange ribbons on trees.
 There is steep descent to reach the trail that connects to Barr Trail.

 Ute Pass Regional Trail

 The Ute Pass Regional Trail intends to be a continuous trail from Manitou Springs, west through Ute Pass to Woodland Park.
 At times, the trail would parallel U.S. Highway 24.
 In 2012 there were concerns raised about a 3-mile section of the trail, that has been planned to include a trailhead, along a US Highway 24 frontage road in Cascade.

 Organizations

 The Ute Pass Library is located on Severey Road, off of Ute Pass Avenue.
 It has children, teen and adult programs.
 The building has wireless Internet service.
 The US Post Office is located on Ute Pass Avenue.

-Cascade has a gourmet popcorn store and the North Pole amusement park.
+Cascade is home to the North Pole amusement park.